How do you teach children to wash their hands?

 Flea’s school recently brought in a nurse to talk to the children about hygiene and teach them how to wash their hands.

-It’s easy to be cynical about that sort of thing, but I can see she really washes her hands differently, to make sure she gets between her fingers, and the backs of her hands.
+It’s easy to be cynical about that sort of thing, but I can see Flea now really washes her hands differently.
+She will make sure that she gets the soap between her fingers, and the backs of her hands.
 She’s also learned about germs.
 “They are so small you can’t see them but if they get in your nose or mouth, they make you poorly,” she tells me.

 The lesson has been absorbed so well that when I came down with a cold this week, Flea withdrew bedtime kiss privileges: “You may squeeze me, Mummy, but I will not kiss you if you are poorly.”
 I know, you can just feel the love, right?